dwaynet87/myrepo/README.md

 # myrepo
-Repository for testing my Git/GitHub setup
+Repository for testing my Git/GitHub setup for class

+Data science is fun